Underrout/smw-project-template/README.md

 There are also `_gitkeep` files in a few directories that you can safely remove, though they should not cause any trouble if they're kept in place.

+If you want to get rid of the warnings about arbitrary dependencies when using Quick Build, go into `Tools/UberASMTool/other/macro_library.asm` and remove the `prot_file` and `prot_source` macros (or comment them out).

 ## With GitHub and git

 To create a new repository from this template using GitHub and git, first click the `Use this template`